mathmul/cursor-installer/README.md

 - 🔄 Fully unprivileged installation mode (no sudo required except for dependency installation)
 - 🔄 Improved error handling and recovery

+## Limitations

+- ℹ️ **AppImageLauncher Conflict**: This installer is not compatible with AppImageLauncher.
+If you have AppImageLauncher installed, it may interfere with the proper functioning of Cursor.
+It is recommended to remove AppImageLauncher before using this installer.

 ## Usage

 ```bash